 When Quick Access view is selected, press and hold one of the Keypad buttons (0 through 9) to store the currently selected Program or Multi to a spot in the current Quick Access Bank.
-For details on Quick Access view, see "Display" on page 9-3.

-The Sliders, Knobs, Buttons, Wheels, and Pedals can control each of the Factory Programs and Multis, to produce variations to the sound.
-Don't forget to try these out as you explore the Factory sounds on the PC4.
+Use the K2700 physical controllers (the Knobs, Sliders, Buttons, Wheels, Pedals, Pads, Ribbon, ARPEGGIATOR section, and TEMPO section) to modify an instrument sound during a performance and add variation or expression.
+Don't forget to try these out as you explore the Factory sounds on the K2700.

 Generally, each control will perform the assignment labeled on the front panel, although some controls may have different assignments per Program or Multi.
 When a controller is moved, the name of the current assignment is shown in the display.
-Controller assignments can be adjusted in Program and Multi Edit Mode.
+Controller assignments can be adjusted in Program Edit Mode and Multi Edit Mode.